Rabbit-CollectiveScience/kratai/mvp/README.md

 ### Sequence Diagram
 - Click any method in the class diagram to trace its full call chain
 - Shows which classes and instances are involved at each step
+- Entry and exit arrows clearly mark method invocation and return
 - Call site highlighting — new method calls appear green, removed calls red
 - Supports static calls, instance calls, and chained calls
 - **Supports:** TypeScript, JavaScript, Python, and PHP